 - You should get one or two days off per week (check this when arranging your job), but this might not be the weekend

-- Many farms have a pool or a waterhole for swimming
+- Some farms have a pool or a waterhole for swimming

 - Look out for any traditional rural events, such as rodeos and livestock shows for the full outback experience!

 Yes this is possible.
-Please be aware that you will need to have a similar level of farm skills to be offered the same job on the same farm and this is not guaranteed.
+Please be aware that you will need to have a similar level of farm skills to be offered a job on the same farm, and this is not guaranteed.
 If your skill level is very different, you will need to compromise and go with the job that matches the skills of the lesser-skilled participant.
 It can take an extra week or two to find work if you are in a pair or more.
 The same is true for couples as there are less accommodation options for them.
 Flexibility is key!

-Each week there is a group of around 15 – 20 people.
+Each week there is a group of around 15 – 20 people from around the world.
 You will make good friends over the training period and many people stay in touch after they have gone off to their jobs.
 You may even think about travelling together after your jobs finish.